 On many of my blogs and videos you may see the old style of micro write Colwood made.
 Both styles work exactly the same, but I have bent the pen tip on this style when doing some embossing.

 This is Colwood’s regular writing pen tip called a C Writer.
-I use it to write the name of the artwork on the back of the wood, and some texture techniques when working mandalas.
+I use it to write the name of the artwork on the back of the wood, some texture techniques when working mandalas, and to shade or color in small areas.
 It writes smoother than the micro writer since it has a larger tip.
 Another feature of the C Writer is its design allows you to get a wider range of line widths with it.

 Shaders are used to create the majority of the artwork I do, and while there are many different styles out there, any one of them will work.
-Shaders can draw lines of various thicknesses, uniformly color an object, shade and add shadows, and create an assortment of textures.
+Shaders can draw lines of various thicknesses, uniformly color an object, produce gradient shading, and create an assortment of textures.
 Textures like rocks, hair, fabric, clouds, water, tree bark, fur, etc. Watch any YouTube video on pyrography art and more than likely the artist will be using some type of shader.

 I discussed how I use the shader of my preference in a fair amount of detail in another blog and I don’t want to repeat all of that here.
 Instead please read “using the shader.”